ehsanyousefzadehasl/MCP/papers/06-FloatPIM.md

 ## The solution
 ![Float PIM](../img/digital_PIM.png)

-A digital and scalable processing in-memory architecture accelerating CNNsin both training and testing phases with precise floating-point computations.
-This architecture consists of multiple crossbar memory blocks to which layers of neural network are mapped.
+A digital and scalable processing in-memory architecture accelerating CNNs in both training and testing phases with precise floating-point computations.
+This architecture consists of multiple crossbar **memory blocks to which layers of neural network are mapped**.

-Each memory block represents a layer , and stores the data used in either testing (weights) or training (weights, the output of each neuron before activation, and the derivative of the activation function)
+**Each memory block represents a layer , and stores the data used in either testing (weights) or training (weights, the output of each neuron before activation, and the derivative of the activation function).**

 With the stored data, the Float-PIM performs with two phases:
-1. **Computing phase**: All memory blocks work in parallel, where each block processes an individual layer using PIM operations.
+1. **Computing phase**: All memory blocks work in parallel, where each block processes **an individual layer** using PIM operations.
-2. **Data transfer phase**: The memory blocks transfer their outputs to the blocks corresponding to the next layers to proceed either the feed-forward or back-propagation.
+2. **Data transfer phase**: The memory blocks **transfer their outputs to the blocks corresponding to the next layers to proceed either the feed-forward or back-propagation**.

-Each memory block supports in-memory operations for key CNN computations, including vector-matrix multiplication, convolution, and pooling.
+Each memory block supports in-memory operations for key CNN computations, including **vector-matrix multiplication**, **convolution**, and **pooling**.

-FloatPIM architecture consists of 32 tiles where each tile has 256 crossbar memory blocks having row and column drivers.
+FloatPIM architecture consists of 32 tiles where each tile has 256 crossbar memory blocks having **row and column drivers**.
 In each block, barrel shifters are exploited for supporting the convolution kernel.
 In both feed-forward and back-propagation switches are used to transfer data to neighboring blocks in parallel.
 There is a controller in each tile to calculate the loss function and control the row-driver, and column-driver, and switches for fast data transfer as follows.

 ![FloatPIM_architecture](../img/FloatPIM_architecture.png)

-Activation functions like sigmoid and ReLU are supported in memory.
-These function are performed with a sequence of in-memory NOR operations due to the structure of digital NVM PIM architecture (e.g., performing ReLU function by subtracting all neuron's output from the ReLU threhold value (THR), using Taylor; sigmoid using the PIM-based multiplication and addition based on Taylor expansion - This expansion is implemented in memory as a series of control signals).
+Activation functions like sigmoid and ReLU are supported in memory. **These function are performed with a sequence of in-memory NOR operations due to the structure of digital NVM PIM architecture** (e.g., performing ReLU function by subtracting all neuron's output from the ReLU threhold value (THR), using **Taylor**; sigmoid using the PIM-based multiplication and addition based on Taylor expansion - This expansion is implemented in memory as a series of control signals).

-Since FloatPIM does not use separate hardware modules for any layers but implements them using basic memory operations.
+FloatPIM does not use separate hardware modules for any layers but implements them using basic memory operations.
 Hence, with no changes to memory and minimal modifications to the architecture, FloatPIM can support the fusion of multiple layers.

-Min/Max pooling operations (aiming at finding a maximum (minimum) values among the neuron's output in the previous layer) are implemented using in-memory search operations (using a crossbar memory with the capability of searching for the nearest value expoliting different supply voltages to give weight to different bitlines and enable the nearest search capability).
+Min/Max pooling operations (aiming at finding a maximum (minimum) values among the neuron's output in the previous layer) are implemented using **in-memory search operations** (using a crossbar memory with the capability of searching for the nearest value expoliting different supply voltages to give weight to different bitlines and enable the nearest search capability).

 Additionally, FloatPIM provides hardwares for widely used operations like convolution kernel shiftings (by replacing the convolution with light-weight interconnect logic for the multiplication logic -> which in fact is a barrel shifter connecting two parts of the same memory) to gain high performance.